Jo Delahunty: Early life

 Johanne Erica Delahunty was born on 15 September 1963.
 Although her mother was still legally married to her father, Johanne was born in the unmarried mothers ward, Whittington Hospital, Archway, London, as her father had abandoned her mother while pregnant.
 She grew up living with her mother, grandmother and grandfather in East Finchley, London, and attended comprehensive schools.
 She was the first in her family to stay in education beyond the age of 15.
 She then became the first in her family to attend university, earning herself a place at St Anne's College, Oxford, to study law in 1982, and subsequently became the first 'professional' in the family.

 Career in court

 Delahunty is one of the UK's leading family barristers, specialising in child protection law.
-She rose to prominence, and has won industry awards, for her work in contentious cases involving complex medical evidence and catastrophic injuries contributing to the death of a child, child sex abuse, witchcraft/ritualized abuse and ISIS radicalisation cases.
+She rose to prominence, and has won industry awards, for her work in contentious cases.
+In public law these involve complex medical evidence and scientific research centering on catastrophic injuries contributing to the death or serious injury to a child, child sex abuse, ritualized abuse, Factitious Induced Illness allegations and radicalisation cases.
 Her clients often have mental health difficulties or serious learning difficulties.
 Jo acts for children who have been sexually abused and face allegations of sexually abusing others.

 Delahunty was called to the Bar in 1986 and, in 2006, was appointed a King's Counsel.
 She was appointed a Recorder in 2009 and was made a Bencher of Middle Temple in 2011.